Lu Xiaofeng: Others

 Luk Siu-fung (陸小鳳) is also the title of the theme song of Part 1 of the 1976 Hong Kong television series.
 It was composed by Joseph Koo, lyrics provided by Wong Jim, and sung by Adam Cheng in Cantonese.

+In the opening to the 1996 film Forbidden City Cop, Stephen Chow's character Ling Ling-Fat tries to arrest Lu Xiaofeng, Hua Manlou, Ximen Chuixue and Ye Gucheng for fighting on the roof of the Hall of Supreme Harmony in the middle of the night.
+Ye Gucheng tries to bribe off Ling Ling-Fat with a manual for his secret sword style, but Ling Ling-Fat charges them with multiple crimes.
+Irritated, the four leap off into the night, leaving Ling Ling-Fat bamboozled on the roof.